ohiofi/code-u-level-2/README.md

 Nondeterministic algorithms must be tested with MANY repeated test.
 This is known as the Monte Carlo method [https://en.wikipedia.org/wiki/Monte_Carlo_method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 The more tests you run, the closer you get to the accurate probabilities.
 This is related to the Law of Large Numbers [https://en.wikipedia.org/wiki/Law_of_large_numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers)

 You might hear multiple, related terms used to refer to randomness:
+- Deterministic means nonrandom.
+Always produces the same predictable output when given the same input.
 - Nondeterministic means that the system may not produce the same exact output when given the same input.
 - Probabilistic means involving random chance.
 - Stochastic means that a system is designed with some randomness and the probabilites are known.